-The Company is a designated activity company organised under the laws of the Republic of Ireland.
-The Company is a subsidiary of Atradius Investments
+The Company is a designated activity company (DAC) organised under the laws of the Republic of Ireland.
+The Company is a subsidiary of Atradius Investments Limited (also based in the Republic of Ireland) which is itself a subsidiary of Atradius N.V. a company incorporated in the Netherlands.

-Limited (also based in the Republic of Ireland) which is itself a subsidiary of Atradius N.V. a company incorporated in the Netherlands.
+The ultimate parent of Atradius N.V. is Grupo Catalana Occidente, S.A.
+(GCO), a company incorporated and listed in Spain, with an economic stake of 83.2% (35.77% directly and 47.43% indirectly through the holding company Grupo Companía Española de Crédito y Caución, S.L.).

-The ultimate parent of Atradius N.V. is Grupo Catalana Occidente.
-S.A.
-(GCO). with an economic stake of 83.2% (35.77% directly and 47.43% indirectly through the holding company Grupo Companía Española de Crédito y Caución.
-S.L.).The Company authorised by the Central Bank of Ireland ("CBI") to carry on the business of Reinsurance and is subject to the minimum requirements as set out in the Corporate Governance Requirements for Insurance Undertakings (as amended from time to time).
+The Company is authorised by the Central Bank of Ireland ("CBI") to carry on the business of Reinsurance and is subject to the minimum requirements as set out in the Corporate Governance Requirements for Insurance Undertakings (as amended from time to time).